 the bottom to the barrier shall not allow passage of a four-inch (102 mm) diameter sphere.

-inches (1219 mm) above finished ground level measured on the side of the barrier which faces
+(48) inches (1219 mm) above finished ground level measured on the side of the

-away from the swimming pool provided the swimming pool is equipped with a safety cover
+faces away from the swimming pool provided the swimming pool is equipped

-3201.3.
-Other Laws: Add the following additional sentence to this paragraph:
+3201.3 Other laws: Add the following additional sentence to this paragraph: All encroachments

 3202.2.1 Steps: Delete